erneeest/erneeest/README.md

 # Ernest | Front End Developer

-A Computer Science student who loves coding and creating cool projects.
+- A Computer Science student who loves coding and creating cool projects
 ---

 # Here's a bit about me: